jammorales/sentiment-analysis-survey/README.md

 Last updated 2022.11.16.

 ### Lexicon-based ###
 * Bradley, M.M. and Lang, P.J.
 1999.
-Affective norms for english words (anew): Instruction manual and affective ratings.
+Affective Norms for English Words (ANEW): Instruction manual and affective ratings.
 Tech.
 Rep., Technical Report C-1, The Center for Research in Psychophysiology, University of Florida.
 * Stone, P., Dunphy, D.C., Smith, M.S., Ogilvie, D.M., and associates.
 The General Inquirer: A Computer Approach to Content Analysis.
 The MIT Press.
+* Warriner, A.B., Kuperman, V., and Brysbaert, M. 2013.
+Norms of valence, arousal, and dominance for 13, 915 English lemmas.